azat-co/practicalnode/chapter12/chapter12.md

      "license": "BSD"
     }

 The most important fields are `name` and `version`.
 The others are optional and self-explanatory, by name.
-The full list of supported keys is located at [the NPM web site](https://www.npmjs.org/doc/json.html).
+The full list of supported keys is located at [the npm web site](https://www.npmjs.org/doc/json.html).

 **Warning** `package.json` must have double quotes around values and property names, unlike native JavaScript object literals.

-It’s worth noting that `package.json` and NPM do not limit their use.
+It’s worth noting that `package.json` and npm do not limit their use.
 In other words, you are encouraged to add custom fields and devise new conventions for their cases.

-Publishing to NPM
+Publishing to npm
 =================

-To publish to NPM, we must have an account there.
+To publish to npm, we must have an account there.
 We do this by executing the following:

 	$ npm adduser